Maithili/SpatioTemporalObjectTracking/README.md

 # SpatioTemporalObjectTracking
 Graph translation network for modeling spatio-temporal dynamics of household objects for our paper 'Proactive Robot Assistance via Spatio-Temporal Object Modeling'.
 The model reads in an input graph representing the environment and time, and translates it to a probabilistic output graph representing the environment at the next time step.
+It uses the HOMER dataset which can be found [here](https://github.com/GT-RAIL/rail_tasksim/tree/homer/routines).

 <img src="GNNarchitecture.png"
      alt="GNN Architecture"